aichim/bodies-ras-2015/README.md

 #### tracking - `tracking_modeling_online`, `tracking_modeling_offline`
 This is the main tracking application.

+The required console arguments are the following:
+* -dataset_dir -> path to the dataset captured using the *openni_nite_acquisition* - saved by default in the *output* folder
+* -fbx -> path to the neutral average body with an integrated skeleton, provided in *data/skeleton.fbx*
+* -bs_dir -> path to the directory containing the blendshapes for modeling the body shape.
+Two such sets of blendshapes are provided in *data/*
+* -good_points -> path to a text file containing a list of indices for the vertices to be used in the registration and modeling process. *data/indices_*
+* -pca -> path to a pose PCA model.
+We provide an example in *data/motion.pca*
+* -out_dir -> path to the folder where to place the output files.

+**NOTE** The skeleton, neutral body mesh, and the blendshapes have been created by using the [MakeHuman Project](org).
+In addition to the licencing terms of the code in this repository, please respect their licensing rules too.

 #### Generate data for rendering - `process_results`
 Generate mesh sequences from the tracking results.